What is ACEJMC and what does it do?

 Accreditation of specialized academic programs in the United States takes place outside the control of central government.
 This division differs from practices in most of the other countries, the focus on voluntary peer review is rare in the world.

 The non-governmental nature of accreditation has special importance in journalism and mass communications because of the guarantees of free press and free speech in the First Amendment.

 source - allacronyms.com

-The Council appreciates the value of a broad, a curriculum incorporating multiple disciplines which nurtures critical thinking, analytical reasoning, and problem-solving skills.
+The council appreciates the value of a broad, curriculum incorporating multiple disciplines which nurtures critical thinking, analytical reasoning, and problem-solving skills.
 These aspects are the fundamental foundation for journalism and mass communications education.